-The World's Unrestricted Water Speed Record is awarded to the fastest boat in the world piloted by the driver, irrespective of the class of boat; this record is established in conformity with UIM rules.
+The World's Unrestricted Water Speed Record is awarded to the fastest boat in the world piloted by a driver, irrespective of the class of boat.
+This record is established in conformity with UIM rules, including a UIM registered reinforced cockpit.
+The registration of the cockpit is required to satisfy the following: